Piousbox-cookbooks/db_backup_s3/README.md

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
+This is a public cookbook.
+To contribute:

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write you change